-- Developments with ICPMS for elemental/radionuclide analysis [Either on the front end i.e. (IC-ICPMS) or other chromatographic/resin pre-treatment, or measurement e.g. ICPMS CRIS developments with protocols e.g. tandem ICPMS)]. - Developments with other Mass Spec technology e.g. Use of AMS to analyse very active material at high dilution. - Photonics development of laser technology e.g. LIBS, RAMAN for in-cell or glovebox analysis. - Novel gamma spectrometry techniques e.g. software or hardware for Compton Suppression or coincidence counting, New gamma detection materials or advances with imaging. - Microfluidics or Automated/Semi-Automated Process systems for radionuclide separation in-lab (Fumecupboard/cell/glovebox) or in-situ. - Machine learning advances in software for improvements in resolving spectra and peak stripping.
+- Developments with ICPMS for elemental/radionuclide analysis [either on the front end i.e. (IC-ICPMS) or other chromatographic/resin pre-treatment, or measurement e.g. ICPMS CRIS developments with protocols e.g. tandem ICPMS)]. - Developments with other Mass Spec technology e.g. use of AMS to analyse very active material at high dilution. - Photonics development of laser technology e.g. LIBS, RAMAN for in-cell or glovebox analysis. - Novel gamma spectrometry techniques e.g. software or hardware for Compton suppression or coincidence counting, new gamma detection materials or advances with imaging. - Microfluidics or automated/semi-automated process systems for radionuclide separation in-lab (fume cupboard/cell/glovebox) or in-situ. - Artificial intelligence and/ or machine learning advances in software for improvements in resolving spectra and peak stripping.

-- New gaseous sensors e.g. lower LODs and ability to identify radionuclides. - (A.3) Characterisation of Materials in Sealed Containers
+• New gaseous sensors e.g. with lower limits of detection (LOD) and ability to identify radionuclides.

+(A.3) Characterisation of materials in sealed containers